 Social and enterprising

 Being a social business, our aim is to have deep sustainable impact at a large scale.
-Our revenue model is 65% earned revenues from the products and services we sell and 35% philanthropic capital.
+Our revenue model is 35% earned revenue from the farm technology and agronomy products we sell and 65% philanthropic capital.
 Our grants allow us to invest in product design, measure impact and reach thousands of rural villages.